jmontejo/for-students/_start/01_lxplus.md

 ```
 This is an alias for `/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase/user/atlasLocalSetup.sh`.
 After you type it you will see a list of commands you can type to setup various ATLAS computing tools.
+Which tools you need depends on the specific task you need to carry out.

 ## Copy files to your local machine